ahmadalfy/socialmediasignup/README.md

 - Google Plus
 - LinkedIn

-And get the user data without handling anything from your side just.
+And get the user data without handling anything from your side.
 SO EASY SO SIMPLE.

 -----------------------------------------------------------------------------------------------------